Comilla: Points of interest

 Comilla has a number of tourist attractions.
 Various archaeological relics discovered in the district, especially from the seventh–eighth centuries, are now preserved in the Mainamati Museum.
 There is a World War II war cemetery in Comilla, which is protected and maintained by the Commonwealth War Graves Commission.

 Sports

-Comilla Victorians is a professional cricket team based in Comilla and is the most successful club in the Bangladesh Premier League.
+Comilla Victorians is a professional cricket team based in Comilla and is the most successful franchise in the Bangladesh Premier League.

 Administration

 Comilla is controlled by the Comilla City Corporation.
 It has 27 wards.

-Metro neighbourhoods

-These are the neighbourhoods of Comilla: